 Our Board of Directors has undertaken a review of its composition and the independence of each director.
-Based on the review of each director's background, employment and affiliations, including family relationships, the Board of Directors has determined that five of our six directors (Peter J.L.
+Based on the review of each director's background, employment and affiliations, including family relationships, the Board of Directors has determined that five of our seven directors (Peter J.L.
 Lawrence, Steven A. Moel, Reuben Cannon, Marc Dumont, and Edie Rodriguez) are "independent" under the rules and regulations of the SEC and Section 5062(a)(2) of the Nasdaq Rules.
 In making this determination, our Board of Directors considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of the Company's capital stock.
 Mr. Mathis was not deemed independent as a result of his service as our Chief Executive Officer, and his significant stock ownership.
+Mr. Allen was determined as not independent as a result of his ownership in LVH, through SLVH, LLC.
+For more information, see Recent Developments and Trends.

 All related party transactions must be approved by the independent directors of the Board.
-A transaction is deemed to be a related party transaction if one or more of the directors, officers or holders of more than 5% of GGH common stock and Series B Preferred Stock on an as-converted basis is involved and the transaction exceeds the lesser of \$120,000 or one percent of the average of the Company's total assets at year end.
+A transaction is deemed to be a related party transaction if one or more of the directors, officers or holders of more than 5% of GGH common stock is involved and the transaction exceeds the lesser of \$120,000 or one percent of the average of the Company's total assets at year end.
 A related party transaction will only be approved if the independent directors determine that the terms are fair and beneficial to the Company.
 This policy is not written but the Board has repeatedly practiced this approval process.